-Transcripts are not required for A.Div. applicants unless they have previously attended col-

-2 These assessments must be completed before or during the process of the first enrollment.
-3 The verification form is required of all students.
+- 1 Transcripts are not required for A.Div. applicants unless they have previously attended college(s).
+Military veterans seeking VA Benefits are expected to submit a military transcript. - 2 These assessments must be completed before or during the process of the first enrollment. - 3 The verification form is required of all students.
 It includes details on proof of vaccination and appropriate exemption.
 This primarily applies to students attending classes on the main campus who are under the age of 22 at the time of enrollment.